 1. Link from high-quality, “high-context” content.

 Since 2009 I have run a web design and digital marketing/SEO firm called ProWeb365.com.
 And in that time, I have written many articles for my website as well as guest posts on other sites.

 I have noticed that the recent explosion in guest blogging for backlinks corresponds to another trend: increasingly sophisticated spin content software.
 In fact, this software is getting so advanced that its “spun” content easily passes the duplicated content scanner on CopyScape.

 Many blog sites accept those auto-generated guest post articles and publish them as-is — just as soon as someone pays them.

-I think Google has already caught on to this generated content with its artificial intelligence (AI) algorithm.
+I think Google has already caught on to this generated content with its artificial intelligence (AI) algorithm and human reviewers.
 The critical question now is: What approach will we, as guest bloggers, choose to use to stay on Google’s good side going forward?